Pass the CCNA by building real networks

 Do I need a paid CML license?

-No. Every lab in the library is sized to fit inside Cisco Modeling Labs Free (5-node cap; unmanaged switches do not count).
-CML Free is the right starting point.
-If you want to extend the labs beyond what the guides cover (more routers, wireless infrastructure, larger topologies), CML Personal at ~$200/year lifts the cap to 20 nodes - but it is not required for the labs themselves.
+No. The CCNA Labs and Troubleshooting Labs are sized to fit inside Cisco Modeling Labs Free (5-node cap; unmanaged switches do not count), and the Mega Lab guide covers how to run its ten-node campus.
+CML Free is the right starting point; CML Personal at ~$200/year lifts the cap to 20 nodes if you want room to extend the labs, but it is not required.

 How long does it take to work through the full library?

-About 60 to 100 hours depending on how much you experiment beyond the lab guides.
-Most students spread the labs across 6 to 12 weeks of evening study.
+The 60-lab build series takes about 60 to 100 hours depending on how much you experiment beyond the lab guides; the Troubleshooting Labs and Mega Lab add evening-sized sessions on top.
+Most students spread the library across 6 to 12 weeks of evening study.
 The labs are independent enough that you can pause for a week and come back without losing context.

 Can I cancel my Pro subscription?